Fernando Alonso: Return to McLaren (2015–2019)

-He remained at McLaren as a brand ambassador to aid and advise drivers and drove in select test sessions to develop their cars.
+Alonso remained at McLaren as a brand ambassador to aid and advise drivers and drove in select test sessions to develop their cars.
 Alonso drove the MCL34 during a two-day in-season post-race Bahrain test in April 2019 to develop tyres for Pirelli.
 No further runs were planned for him and McLaren focused on their current drivers.
 Alonso's ambassador contract with McLaren expired at the end of 2019, and was not renewed for 2020.